sanyambassi/aws-thales-crdp-workshop/README.md

 ## Script Breakdown

+### Prompt for CloudFormation Stack Name

+The script prompts the user to enter a name for the CloudFormation stack.

 ### Password Prompt

 The script prompts the user to enter and confirm the password for the CipherTrust Manager admin user.